What are Project Milestones? Examples & How To Set Them

 Why are project milestones important?

 Project milestones are important because they help us track our progress, measure our success, and direct our future projects.
 Without milestones, it would not be easy to know if we are on track or not.
-They also help us communicate our project’s status to stakeholders and other interested parties.
+They also help us communicate our project’s status to stakeholders and other interested parties, like we’ve mentioned above.

 When you can set a deadline and reach a milestone, that milestone is a way to determine if you have achieved a particular accomplishment within the scope of a project.
 This can be a project goal, an intermediate task, or even smaller goals that need to be met for the project to continue.
 If you have not set up a milestone within your organization, you might not know if you have reached your target and will lack the quantitative data to speed up or slow down the trajectory of a project.